Adopted on September 18th, 1986

 1. Quorum: A quorum shall be a majority of the Members of the Board.
 Public members and ex-officio members are not counted toward a quorum.
-A Quorum Committee shall consist of twenty (20) percent of Board members for Uniform Land Use Review Proceedings, and other mandated public hearings.

 2. Attendance Records: For attendance record purposes, a Member shall not be recorded as present at a meeting unless he or she was in attendance during substantially all of the meeting.
 Chairs shall exercise reasonable judgment in determining when missing a portion of a meeting is marked substantial and constitutes an absence.
 It is the responsibility of each committee Chair to promptly submit attendance records of each meeting to the Executive Committee and/or District Office.

 C. Voting; Proxies.